Guides to Spain's cities, areas and lifestyle

 Mallorca – Guide to travel, attractions and the housing market

-Mallorca is the largest island in the Balearic Islands group located in the Balearic Sea about 300 km from the Spanish mainland.
+Mallorca is the largest island in the Balearic Islands, located in the Balearic Sea, about 300 km from the Spanish mainland.
 The Balearic Islands consist of over 100 islands.
-Most notable in addition to Mallorca are Menorca, Formentera and Ibiza.
-Mallorca is above all known for its tourism, especially from Scandinavia, and every year several hundreds of thousands seek…
+The most notable, besides Mallorca, are Menorca, Formentera and Ibiza.
+Mallorca is primarily known for its tourism, especially from Scandinavia, and every year several hundred thousand people seek

 Read the whole